hortonworks/cloudbreak/README.md

 cbd migrate cbdb pending
 ```

-For some reason if you encounter a similar problem with Periscope, Datalake, FreeIPA, Redbeams, Environment, or Consumption, then run the following commands, and you can restart the Cloudbreak Deployer:
+For some reason if you encounter a similar problem with Periscope, Datalake, FreeIPA, Redbeams, or Environment, then run the following commands, and you can restart the Cloudbreak Deployer:
 ```
 cbd migrate periscopedb up
 cbd migrate periscopedb pending